Saving Taxes!

 6. High-Value Transactions: High-value transactions need to be updated to the Income Tax department by the entity with which you carry out such a transaction.
 This is in order to ensure taxes are levied as required on each of these transactions in a timely manner.
 Failure to do so is an invitation for a tax notice.
 What qualifies as a high-value transaction?

 Still unsure?
-We admit, sometimes even the best of us have trouble understanding the ins and outs of taxation.
-If you still have queries regarding an IT notice you received or are unsure about the next steps to be taken, feel free to consult the experts at Cleartax.
+If you still have queries regarding an IT notice you received or are unsure about the next steps to be taken, get in touch with our experts at Cleartax.

 A. Understand Notice: First and foremost – keep calm and read the communication you received end to end.
 Work around the legalese and understand what exactly are they trying to tell you.
 The first important thing you have to do when you receive a notice is to understand the communication sent by the Income Tax Department and work around the legalese.